fukata/network-latest-posts/readme.txt

 * paginate = this parameter allows you to paginate the results, it will use the number parameter as the number of results to display by page
 * excerpt_length = this parameter allows you to limit the length of the excerpt string, for example: set it to 200 to display 200 characters (null by default)
 * display_root: allows you to display the posts published in the main blog (root) possible values: true or false (false by default)
+* auto_excerpt: will generate an excerpt for each article listed from the content of the post (false by default) you can use it in combination with excerpt length, if excerpt length is not used, it will generate a excerpt 150 chars/words long
+* full_meta: will display the author's display name, the date and time when the post was published

 == Changelog ==

+= 2.0.4 =
+* NEW feature added `auto_excerpt` will generate an excerpt from the post's content
+* NEW feature added `full_meta` will display the author's display name, the date and the time when the post was published

 = 2.0.3 =
 * Excerpt Length proposed by Tim (trailsherpa.com)